luisFilipePT/code-scope/README.md

 </h1>

 <h3 align="center">
-  AI-powered code analysis.
- Analyze your code and unlock its potential.
+  ✨ AI-powered code analysis.
+Analyse your code and unlock its potential.
 </h3>

 ## About project